 5.2.b.
 Scope of the project:

-This amendment defines modifications to the IEEE 802.11 medium access control layer (MAC), to the physical layers (PHY) of High Throughput (HT), Very High Throughput (VHT), and Directional Multi Gigabit (DMG), and to PHYs under concurrent development (specifically, High Efficiency WLAN (HEW), Next Generation 60 GHz (NG60), and Extremely High Throughput (EHT)), including enhancements introduced in IEEE P802.11az, that enhance WLAN sensing operation in the 2.4 GHz/5 GHz/6 GHz bands and in license-exempt bands above 45 GHz.
+This amendment defines modifications to the IEEE 802.11 medium access control layer (MAC), the physical layers (PHY) of High Throughput (HT), Very High Throughput (VHT), and Directional Multi Gigabit (DMG), and PHYs under concurrent development (specifically, High Efficiency WLAN (HEW), Next Generation 60 GHz (NG60), and Extremely High Throughput (EHT)), including enhancements defined in the Next Generation Positioning (NGP) ammendment, that enhance Wireless Local Area Network (WLAN) sensing operation in frequency bands between 1 GHz and 7.125 GHz and above 45 GHz.
+This amendment defines:

+at least one mode that enables stations (STAs) to perform one or more of the following: to exchange WLAN sensing capabilities, to request and setup transmissions that allow for WLAN sensing measurements to be performed, to indicate that a transmission may be used for WLAN sensing, and to exchange WLAN sensing feedback and information;

+WLAN sensing operation that relies on transmissions that are requested, unsolicited, or both; and

+an interface for applications above the MAC to request and obtain WLAN sensing information.

+This amendment may also define modifications that enable secured exchange of WLAN sensing feedback and information.
 This amendment shall provide backward compatibility and coexistence with legacy IEEE 802.11 devices operating in the same band.

-This amendment defines at least one mode that enables stations (STAs) to perform one or more of the following: To exchange WLAN sensing capabilities, to request and setup transmissions that allow for WLAN sensing measurements to be performed, to indicate that a transmission may be used to perform WLAN sensing measurements, and to exchange WLAN sensing feedback and information.
-This amendment defines WLAN sensing operation that relies on transmissions that are requested, unsolicited, or both.
-This amendment also defines an interface for applications above the MAC to request and obtain WLAN sensing-related information, such as WLAN sensing measurements.
-This amendment may also define modifications that enable secured exchange of WLAN sensing feedback and information.

-5.3 Is the completion of this standard dependent upon the completion of another standard: No
+5.3 Is the completion of this standard dependent upon the completion of another standard: Yes

+If yes please explain: The P802.11 HEW, P802.11 NG60, P802.11 NGP and P802.11 EHT task groups are amending the IEEE Std.
+802.11.
+It is anticipated that the P802.11 HEW, P802.11 NG60, P802.11 NGP, P802.11 EHT, and P802.11 SENS amendments will coordinate their drafts in accordance with their expected completion dates.

 5.4 Purpose: The purpose of this standard is to provide wireless connectivity for fixed, portable, and moving stations within a local area.
 This standard also offers regulatory bodies a means of standardizing access to one or more frequency bands for the purpose of local area communication.

 5.5 Need for the Project:

 WLAN sensing is the use of 802.11 technology to enable applications such as presence and proximity detection, gesture recognition, wellness monitoring, localization, and smart home, among others, in scenarios such as residential, enterprise, indoor, and outdoor.
-WLAN sensing is performed by processing transmissions of one or more STAs and detecting variations that could indicate an event of interest.
-Target subjects of WLAN sensing could be people, animals, or objects, among others, and are assumed to not make transmissions that could be used by WLAN sensing.
-Research on WLAN sensing has been ongoing at least since the early 2000s, and its feasibility has been independently demonstrated by different groups.
-The reliability and efficiency of WLAN sensing applications can be enhanced, compared to what can be achieved with the use of IEEE 802.11-2016, by defining standard support to WLAN sensing-specific operations, including the exchange of WLAN sensing capabilities and the coordination of transmissions used to obtain WLAN sensing measurements.
-To better support WLAN sensing, spur further innovation¸ and provide a technology development roadmap to the industry an amendment to IEEE 802.11-2016 that addresses unique characteristics of WLAN sensing is needed.
+WLAN sensing is performed by processing transmissions of one or more STAs and detecting variations that may indicate an event of interest.
+Target subjects of WLAN sensing can be people, animals, or objects, among others, and are assumed to not make transmissions that may be used by WLAN sensing.
+The reliability and efficiency of WLAN sensing applications can be enhanced, compared to what can be achieved with the use of IEEE 802.11-2016, by defining standard support to WLAN sensing-specific operations, including the coordination of transmissions used to obtain WLAN sensing measurements.
+An amendment to IEEE 802.11-2016 that addresses unique characteristics of WLAN sensing is necessary to better support WLAN sensing, spur further innovation, and provide a technology development roadmap to the industry.

 5.6 Stakeholders for the Standard: Manufacturers and users of semiconductors, personal computers, enterprise networking devices, consumer electronic devices, home networking equipment, mobile devices, wireless sensing equipment (including for behavior recognition, vehicular, smart home, and security applications), and test and measurement equipment providers.